 Following the technique of systematic sampling, elements are chosen from an ordered sampling frame.
 The list is advanced in a circular fashion.
 This is done in such a way so that once the end of the list is reached, the same is progressed from the start, or top, again.

+Eigenvectors help in understanding linear transformations.
+They are calculated typically for a correlation or covariance matrix in data analysis.
 In other words, eigenvectors are those directions along which some particular linear transformation acts by compressing, flipping, or stretching.

-Q: What are outlier values and how do you treat them?
+28. What are outlier values and how do you treat them?